awsdocs/amazon-ec2-user-guide/doc_source/apply_ri.md

   In this case, the `c4.large` regional Reserved Instance provides partial benefit to `c4.xlarge` usage\.
 This is because the `c4.large` Reserved Instance is equivalent to 4 normalized units/hour of usage, but the `c4.xlarge` instance requires 8 normalized units/hour\.
 Therefore, the `c4.large` Reserved Instance billing discount applies to 50% of `c4.xlarge` usage\.
 The remaining `c4.xlarge` usage is charged at the On\-Demand rate\.

+### Scenario 2: Reserved Instances in a single account using the normalization factor<a name="ri-usage-ex2"></a>

+You are running the following On\-Demand Instances in account A:
++ 2 x `m3.xlarge` Amazon Linux, default tenancy instances in Availability Zone us\-east\-1a
++ 2 x `m3.large` Amazon Linux, default tenancy instances in Availability Zone us\-east\-1b

+You purchase the following Reserved Instance in account A:
++ 1 x `m3.2xlarge` Amazon Linux, default tenancy Reserved Instance in Region us\-east\-1

+The Reserved Instance benefits are applied in the following way:
++ The `m3.2xlarge` regional Reserved Instance in us\-east\-1 provides Availability Zone and instance size flexibility, because it is a regional Amazon Linux Reserved Instance with default tenancy\.
+It applies first to the `m3.large` instances and then to the `m3.xlarge` instances, because it applies from the smallest to the largest instance size within the instance family based on the normalization factor\.

+  An `m3.large` instance is equivalent to 4 normalized units/hour\.

+  An `m3.xlarge` instance is equivalent to 8 normalized units/hour\.

+  An `m3.2xlarge` instance is equivalent to 16 normalized units/hour\.

+  The benefit is applied as follows:

+  The `m3.2xlarge` regional Reserved Instance provides full benefit to 2 x `m3.large` usage, because together these instances account for 8 normalized units/hour\.
+This leaves 8 normalized units/hour to apply to the `m3.xlarge` instances\.

+  With the remaining 8 normalized units/hour, the `m3.2xlarge` regional Reserved Instance provides full benefit to 1 x `m3.xlarge` usage, because each `m3.xlarge` instance is equivalent to 8 normalized units/hour\.
+The remaining `m3.xlarge` usage is charged at the On\-Demand rate\.

-**Example Scenario 2: Regional Reserved Instances in linked accounts**
+### Scenario 3: Regional Reserved Instances in linked accounts<a name="ri-usage-ex3"></a>

 Reserved Instances are first applied to usage within the purchasing account, followed by qualifying usage in any other account in the organization\.
 For more information, see [Reserved Instances and consolidated billing](concepts-reserved-instances-application.md#concepts-reserved-instances-billing)\.
 For regional Reserved Instances that offer instance size flexibility, the benefit is applied from the smallest to the largest instance size within the instance family\.

 You're running the following On\-Demand Instances in account A \(the purchasing account\):
 + 2 x `m4.xlarge` Linux, default tenancy instances in Availability Zone us\-east\-1a
 + 1 x `m4.2xlarge` Linux, default tenancy instances in Availability Zone us\-east\-1b
 + 2 x `c4.xlarge` Linux, default tenancy instances in Availability Zone us\-east\-1a
 + 1 x `c4.2xlarge` Linux, default tenancy instances in Availability Zone us\-east\-1b

 Another customer is running the following On\-Demand Instances in account B—a linked account:
 + 2 x `m4.xlarge` Linux, default tenancy instances in Availability Zone us\-east\-1a

 You purchase the following regional Reserved Instances in account A:
 + 4 x `m4.xlarge` Linux, default tenancy Reserved Instances in Region us\-east\-1
 + 2 x `c4.xlarge` Linux, default tenancy Reserved Instances in Region us\-east\-1

 The regional Reserved Instance benefits are applied in the following way:
 + The discount of the four `m4.xlarge` Reserved Instances is used by the two `m4.xlarge` instances and the single `m4.2xlarge` instance in account A \(purchasing account\)\.
 All three instances match the attributes \(instance family, Region, platform, tenancy\)\.
 The discount is applied to instances in the purchasing account \(account A\) first, even though account B \(linked account\) has two `m4.xlarge` that also match the Reserved Instances\.
 There is no capacity reservation because the Reserved Instances are regional Reserved Instances\.
 + The discount of the two `c4.xlarge` Reserved Instances applies to the two `c4.xlarge` instances, because they are a smaller instance size than the `c4.2xlarge` instance\.
 There is no capacity reservation because the Reserved Instances are regional Reserved Instances\.

-**Example Scenario 3: Zonal Reserved Instances in a linked account**
+### Scenario 4: Zonal Reserved Instances in a linked account<a name="ri-usage-ex4"></a>

 In general, Reserved Instances that are owned by an account are applied first to usage in that account\.
 However, if there are qualifying, unused Reserved Instances for a specific Availability Zone \(zonal Reserved Instances\) in other accounts in the organization, they are applied to the account before regional Reserved Instances owned by the account\.
 This is done to ensure maximum Reserved Instance utilization and a lower bill\.
 For billing purposes, all the accounts in the organization are treated as one account\.
 The following example might help explain this\.

 You're running the following On\-Demand Instance in account A \(the purchasing account\):
 + 1 x `m4.xlarge` Linux, default tenancy instance in Availability Zone us\-east\-1a

 A customer is running the following On\-Demand Instance in linked account B:
 + 1 x `m4.xlarge` Linux, default tenancy instance in Availability Zone us\-east\-1b

 You purchase the following regional Reserved Instances in account A:
 + 1 x `m4.xlarge` Linux, default tenancy Reserved Instance in Region us\-east\-1

 A customer also purchases the following zonal Reserved Instances in linked account C:
 + 1 x `m4.xlarge` Linux, default tenancy Reserved Instances in Availability Zone us\-east\-1a

 The Reserved Instance benefits are applied in the following way:
 + The discount of the `m4.xlarge` zonal Reserved Instance owned by account C is applied to the `m4.xlarge` usage in account A\.
 + The discount of the `m4.xlarge` regional Reserved Instance owned by account A is applied to the `m4.xlarge` usage in account B\.
 + If the regional Reserved Instance owned by account A was first applied to the usage in account A, the zonal Reserved Instance owned by account C remains unused and usage in account B is charged at On\-Demand rates\.